rebel7580/Weather-Plug-in-for-HomeVisionXL/README.md

 # Change Log

-The Change Log can be found in the Wiki section TBD [Here](https://github.com/rebel7580/Weather-Plug-in-For-HomeVisionXL/wiki/Change-Log).
+The Change Log can be found in the Wiki [Here](https://github.com/rebel7580/Weather-Plug-in-For-HomeVisionXL/wiki/Change-Log).

 # Help